Who Makes the DUI Laws in Georgia?

 The DUI and criminal laws are updated every year.
 While that may seem unnecessary, some states update their criminal laws even more frequent and others less frequent.
 It is crucial that the DUI laws change to keep up with technological advances and to address any problems that have arisen in the past year.
 The Georgia General Assembly seeks to address these issues each year.
 Some years no changes are made to the DUI laws while other years, substantial changes are enforced.

 What are Some of the Major Changes to the DUI Laws?

 House Bill 205 was recently enacted in March 2016 and included some significant changes to DUI laws.

-- Currently, if you refuse a Breathalyzer and fail to send in your ten-day letter timely, your driver's license goes into immediate suspension on the 31st day following your arrest and remains in suspension for one year.
+- Currently, if you refuse a Breathalyzer and fail to send in your thirty-day letter timely, your driver's license goes into immediate suspension on the 31st day following your arrest and remains in suspension for one year.
 You are not currently eligible for a work, school or medical permit.
 It is a one-year hard suspension.

 The new legislature will allow someone who refuses the state-administered test to continue driving with restriction.
-Under the new law, if you refuse the State test and fail to submit your ten day letter timely, or you lose your administrative license hearing, you will be able to drive with the installation of an Interlock Device in your vehicle.
+Under the new law, if you refuse the State test and fail to submit your thirty day letter timely, or you lose your administrative license hearing, you will be able to drive with the installation of an Interlock Device in your vehicle.
 This device will require you to blow into a Breathalyzer to start your vehicle and often asks for samples while you are driving to keep the car running.
 This ensures you are not having someone else blow into the Breathalyzer to simply start the car.